-Apart from the AGM, TE communicates with its shareholders by way of the Annual Report and Financial Statements, by publishing and sending to the shareholders its results on an annual basis.
+Apart from the AGM, TE communicates with its shareholders by way of the Annual Report and Financial Statements, by publishing its results on an annual basis.

 The Company's website (www.tridentestatesplc.com) also contains information about the Company and its business, including an Investor Relations section.